sps1112/tactics-rpg/README.md

 - **A\* Pathfinding** which acts as the pathfinding algorithm for traversal of the characters on the 3D Grid
 - **Character Scriptable Object** script to define various template characters with their own stats.
 These can be used in our levels as enemies or used as teammates in the player's party.
 - A rudimentary implementation of the **Enemy AI** which follows the player character on the 3D Grid.
 - **Smooth camera** transitions for the changing phases during the player's and enemy's turn.
+The camera can be dragged to view the grid, focused on target and zoomed in and out.

 Features to be added:

-- [ ] The flow of turn events goes through the defined turn phases
+- [X] The flow of turn events goes through the defined turn phases
-- [ ] Update Inputmanager script to be based on the turn phases
-- [ ] Delink dragging click and go back click button for move and attack phase
+- [X] Delink dragging click and go back click button for move and attack phase
+- [X] Add Zoom in and out button
+- [ ] Update InputManager script to be based on the turn phases
 - [ ] Moving to the same position should consume 0 steps/actions for the player and enemy
 - [ ] UI window shows the phase of the current turn
 - [ ] Update the transitions through states, through turns and tweak time of each phase